 Higher highs and lows

 Market correction went on to point 4, after which the uptrend continued, but this time it didn’t form a higher high.
-As you can see, level C and D are practically equal, which indicates that the uptrend was possibly over.
+As you can see, levels C and D are practically equal, which indicates that the uptrend was possibly over.
 Remember, an uptrend has to keep forming higher highs after every market correction, if it doesn’t, like at point D, then the market is no longer considered bullish.

 At this point, an aggressive trader would exit the trade immediately, and that would save them the loss of the pips which followed at point 5.
-For a conservative trader, they would have waited until they saw point E form to confirm that the uptrend was truly over.
+For conservative traders, they would have waited until they saw point E form to confirm that the uptrend was truly over.
 Sure, the conservative trader would have made less than the aggressive one, but sometimes the conservative approach works too.
 Take a look at the situation below:

 In the above case, an aggressive trader would have closed their position at point B after the uptrend didn’t make a higher high than point A. However, the patient trader would have waited, and they would have caught the entire trend that rose to point C. They would have thus gained a bigger profit than the aggressive and impatient trader.

-Now, I’ve presented 2 opposing arguments, and you’re probably wondering which one to follow, which is why this isn’t the only signal you should use when looking for market correction.
+Now, I’ve presented 2 opposing arguments, and you’re probably wondering which one to follow, which is why this isn’t the only signal you should use when looking for a market correction.
 You should use additional indicators so that you can refine how you identify market correction.

-You should also incorporate some technical indicators into your Forex charts in order to recognize market correction more effectively.
+You should also incorporate some technical indicators into your Forex charts to recognize market correction more effectively.
 The most powerful indicator for doing this is the Fibonacci retracement indicator, which was created for this specific purpose.

 All Forex trading platforms should have the Fibonacci retracement indicator, and when used could have helped traders in the above situations make better decisions.
-For example, in the first case where the trend reversed, the Fibonacci retracement would have showed this:
+For example, in the first case where the trend reversed, the Fibonacci retracement would have shown this:

 The most profitable point to exit the trade would be at point B because the subsequent uptrend did not reach the upper price channel.
 However, although not as profitable, the most ideal position to exit the trade would have been point C.

 When the Fibonacci retracement was drawn up to the highest point, A, the market corrected to point 1.
 At this point, the market tested but was unable to break the 38.2% level and this can even be confirmed by the formation of the doji candlestick.
-This would have indicated to a trader that the downtrend was probably just market correction, and they would have held on to the position.
+This would have indicated to a trader that the downtrend was probably just a market correction, and they would have held on to the position.

 By using the Fibonacci indicator, a trader would have kept their position open regardless of point B not breaking above 0%.
 Their confirmation to exit would come when the subsequent uptrend after correction at point 2 failed to break the 23.6% Fibonacci level.

-Such a trader would have made a bit less pips than the one who closed their position earlier, but their plan based on patience was the better one.
+Such a trader would have made a bit fewer pips than the one who closed their position earlier, but their plan based on patience was the better one.
 This strategy of patience works more often than not and you can see it working well here:

 Here, the trader who used the Fibonacci retracement was better off than the one who only looked at the price channel.
-The Fibonacci indicator shows that the downtrend failed to break the 23.6% level, indicating that the downtrend was actually market correction.
+The Fibonacci indicator shows that the downtrend failed to break the 23.6% level, indicating that the downtrend was a market correction.
 Confirmation from the exhaustive candles at the point marked by the arrow would have been further confirmation of market correction.

-Here’s what you need to remember, markets are very unpredictable and they don’t follow drawn up price channel lines on charts, so you need to confirm using other technical indicators.
+Here’s what you need to remember, markets are very unpredictable and they don’t follow drawn-up price channel lines on charts, so you need to confirm using other technical indicators.
 Besides the Fibonacci retracement, you can make use of oscillating indicators to check whether the markets are oversold or overbought.
 (Check out the Best technical indicators and how to use them)

-In the above scenario, traders who didn’t use technical indicators would have assumed there was an actual downtrend because price at point A didn’t reach the upper price channel.
+In the above scenario, traders who didn’t use technical indicators would have assumed there was an actual downtrend because the price at point A didn’t reach the upper price channel.
 If one had used the stochastic indicator, though, it would have shown an oversold market condition and they would have held on to their position, with positive results.

 The stochastic indicator would have told the trader at point C that the market was overbought and that there was an oncoming downtrend.

-How to use market correction
+How to use the market correction

-Once you know how to identify market correction, and differentiate it from a trend reversal, you will be better placed to:
+Once you know how to identify market correction and differentiate it from a trend reversal, you will be better placed to:

 We all know the biggest profits are not gained from short-term trades but from long-term trades.
 I doubt there are any millionaire scalper who exits the trade within a few minutes, and if you listen to all the successful investors, they will tell you that they made their millions from only a few trades and not hundreds.
 The trick is to let your winning trades run for as long as possible before closing out the position.
 These great traders have mastered the art of patience, and made fortunes such as Warren Buffet who advises: